Toyinhor/tour_booking/README.md

 ## 🖼️ UI Overview

+- Im mainly doing on backend so front end is kinda 80% vibe code xD
 - Simple and responsive interface
 - Separate UI for Users and Admins
 - Clean and organized layout